goldayan/astro-blog/src/pages/blog/emacs_android.md

 				  (getenv "LD_LIBRARY_PATH")))
 (push "/data/data/com.termux/files/usr/bin" exec-path)
 ```
-- Above code worked, i was able to run rg from the eshell.
+- Above code worked, i was able to run `rg` from the eshell.

 ### What's Missing?
 (For me atleast)
 - Don't know how to change the font.
 - I love doom mode line, icons are not loaded.
-- I tried installing the nerd font but still no clue where to put it.
+- I tried installing the nerd font using `nerd-icons-install-font` but still no clue where to put it.
-- Also the Termux sibling apps are not working like - Termux Styling, Termux widget, Termux API and other...
+- Also the Termux sibling apps are not able to install from Fdroid like - Termux Styling, Termux widget, Termux API and other...

 ### Thanks to,
 - Po Lu, read more on https://lwn.net/Articles/936576/